TheFullResolution/temperature-graph/README.md

 ## General Usage Notes
 - To run the project locally, clone the repo, run yarn install and then yarn start
-- You can see production version hosted under following address: https://www.thefullresolution.com/temperature/

 ## Project Description